StaMo: Unsupervised Learning of Generalizable Robot Motion from Compact State Representation: Experiments

 A natural question following our initial validation is the scalability of our approach.
-To explore this, we scaled our training with a diverse corpus of data, including more simulation, the Open X-Embodiment dataset(which contains more different robot embodiments), and egocentric human demonstrations.
-The results in Table~\ref{tab:horizon_tasks} reveal steady performance improvements across both simulated and real-world robotics benchmarks, which clearly depicted in Figure~\ref{fig:scale}, confirming that our model is highly scalable and benefits from diverse data sources.
+To explore this, we investigated the effect of the \textit{\NickName} training data volume and diversity on real-world task performance.
+We compared several data configurations: (1) simulation data only, (2) simulation + DROID~\citep{droid} data (our main setting), (3) simulation + DROID + OXE~\cite{openx} data, and (4) simulation + DROID + OXE + egocentric human (Ego) data~\citep{egovid}.
+The results, clearly depicted in Figure~\ref{fig:scale}, confirm that our model is highly scalable.
+This verifies that incorporating larger volumes of data and greater task diversity, such as varied robot embodiments from OXE and human-centric data, steadily improves \textit{\NickName}'s performance capabilities.